beseng/ghostabq/index.md

 ## Downloads

 This game is not yet ready for downloading.
-Check back frequently for a spooky surprise within the next few weeks!
+Check https://beseng.itch.io/ghost-stories-abq for a spooky surprise in a few weeks!

 ## Contact